nosdav/spec/README.md

 ## Extensions

+Extensions are provided in the [NAVs](https://nosdav.com/navs/).
+Some examples could be:

 - Private files - only you can see a file
 - Shared files - you choose who can see a file